 Requirements under the Public Health Act and E-Substances Regulation

 Laws around the sale, display, promotion, reporting and use of e-substances are in effect in British Columbia.
-All retailers and manufacturers of vapour products must meet the requirements of the Tobacco and Vapour Products Control Act, the Public Health Act, the Tobacco and Vapour Products Control Regulation and the new E-Substances Regulation.
+All retailers and manufacturers of vapour products must meet the requirements of the Tobacco and Vapour Products Control Act, the Public Health Act, the Tobacco and Vapour Products Control Regulation and the new E-Substances Regulation (the ESR).

 What is New?

-The Ministry introduced new requirements related to the sale, display and promotion of vapour products under the newly enacted E-Substances Regulation under the Public Health Act.
-Existing vapour product retailers have a transition period until September 15, 2020 to comply with some of the new requirements.
+The Ministry introduced new requirements related to the sale, display and promotion of vapour products under the E-Substances Regulation under the Public Health Act.

 Under the Public Health Act, a health hazard is a thing, condition, or activity that will or is likely to endanger public health.
 In addition, the Public Health Act enables health hazards to be identified and addressed in regulation.
 A health hazard can be a defined condition, thing or activity either associated with injury or illness, or which fails to meet a certain standard relating to health, injury or illness.